Acksop/Acksop/README.md

 ### Welcome 👋

-🔭 I’m currently working on SAND-framework.
+🔭 I’m currently working on integration of SAND-framework into the B25-platform-project.

 💬 Ask me about SAND or do Simply (A New Directory | AND)*